Dissolving an Association

 DISSOLVING AN ASSOCIATION

-The Legislature...finds that covenants and restrictions contained in the declaration, are an appropriate method for protecting the common plan of developments and to provide for a mechanism for financial support for the upkeep of common area including, but not limited to, roofs, roads, heating systems, and recreational facilities.
-If declarations terminate prematurely, common interest developments may deteriorate and the housing supply of affordable units could be impacted adversely.
+The Legislature...finds that covenants and restrictions contained in the declaration are an appropriate method for protecting the common plan of developments and to provide for a mechanism for financial support for the upkeep of common area, including, but not limited to, roofs, roads, heating systems, and recreational facilities.
+If declarations terminate prematurely, common interest developments may deteriorate, and the housing supply of affordable units could be impacted adversely.
 (Civ.
-Code § 1265(a).)
+Code § 1265(a))

 4. Lender Approval.
-The governing documents of most associations also require the approval of first trust deed holders.
+The governing documents of most associations also require the approval of the first trust deed holders.

-Practical Considerations.
 If all necessary approvals could theoretically be obtained, directors need to include the following process considerations:

 1. An accountant knowledgeable about associations will need to provide advice about the tax consequences of the dissolution.